Joeltronics/py_nes_emulator/README.md

 - **Ice Climber**: seems to work (but slow)
 - **Balloon Fight**: seems to work (and not slow!), although in Balloon Trip mode the score scrolls with the level since we don't support split-screen rendering yet
 - **Super Mario Bros**: Title screen doesn't work, likely due to something we're not doing right with the PPU (see below)
+- **Excitebike**: Gets stuck on title screen, start & select both act as select
 - **Ice Hockey**: Title screen doesn't render properly, which is expected due to some unimplemented PPU features.
-But what isn't expected is that it gets stuck on the title screen.
+But what isn't expected is that it gets stuck on the title screen (problem reading controllers, similar to Excitebike?).
+- **Bomberman**: Title screen works, but gets stuck on the first frame of the game
+- **Galaga**: Doesn't work because 8x16 sprites are not yet supported

 PPU & rendering issues: